 You’ll receive a thorough hearing test in a soundproof room, and an audiologist will play different tones and words through a set of headphones.
 The process tests different aspects of your hearing and helps us understand your needs to maximize your hearing potential.

 After the hearing test, the audiologist will assess whether you have a hearing loss that can be corrected with hearing aids and what options are available for your specific hearing needs, cosmetic preferences and budget.
 They may recommend you take home loaner hearing devices to try a brand and model before you purchase.
-If you want custom hearing aids, we will take impressions of your ears and order your hearing devices.
+If you want custom (hearing aids that are in your ears, not requiring anything behind the ear) hearing aids, we will take impressions of your ears and order your hearing devices.

 Your Follow-Up Appointments